-A few things to note about these and pretty much most of my muffins, the oven starts off at 425F / 200C / Gas mark 7.
+A few things to note about these and pretty much most of my muffins.
+The oven starts off at 425F / 200C / Gas mark 7.
 I find the initial burst of high heat gives them a lovely high rise, creating that muffin dome that we all love.
-Then after 5 to 7 minutes I reduce the heat to 375F / 190C / Gas mark 5 so that I can bake the muffins through without them burning.
+After 5 to 7 minutes I reduce the heat to 375F / 190C / Gas mark 5 so that I can bake the muffins through without them burning.

 - 3 tablespoons unsalted butter melted

 - 80 grams light brown sugar (1/2 cup)

 - 90 grams plain all purpose flour (3/4 cup)

 - 250 grams plain all purpose flour (2 cups - spoon & level)

 - 5 tablespoons instant coffee